 Synonym(s): Porthetria dispar

-Adult Description: Previously referred to as the Gypsy Moth the common name has changed to Spongy Moth when regarding this invasive species.
+Adult Description: Previously referred to as the Gypsy Moth the common name has changed to Spongy Moth when regarding this invasive species (2022).
 The adult moths vary in appearance.
 Adult males are tan to brown in color with irregular black wing markings, feather-like antennae, and a wingspan of 37 to 50 mm.
 Female adult moths are usually larger, with a wingspan of up to 62 mm.
 They are whitish in color with faint darker, wavy bands across the wings.
 The female European gypsy moth is flightless, however the female spongy moth is a strong flier.
-Asian spongy moths are significantly larger than the European gypsy moths.
+Asian spongy moths are significantly larger than the European spongy moths.

 Larva Description: Spongy moth caterpillars are hairy, about 2-3 mm long when newly hatched, and grow to about 60 mm long.
 They have two rows of large spots along the back, usually arranged in five pairs of blue and six pairs of red from head to rear.